MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab4_Canvas_App.md

 1. Hover over the container, select the **Copilot** icon, and enter *`Add a Search Icon.`*
 1. Select **Keep it**.

-    > **Note:**
+> !NOTE]
-If Copilot happends to add the wrong icon, remove it and insert the magnifying glass manually.
+> If Copilot happends to add the wrong icon, remove it and insert the magnifying glass manually.

 1. With the **Search** icon selected, in the **Properties** pane, configure the control as follows: